-We expressed the four key lessons in a somewhat abstract form above, using terms such as "learning" and "gradient decisions," in contrast to writing more specifically about statistics and probability as we might have ten or fifteen years ago.
-At that earlier time, speech recognition algorithms were explicitly framed as the application of complex statistical models.
+We expressed the four key lessons in a somewhat abstract form above, using terms such as learning and gradient decisions, in contrast to writing more specifically about statistics and probability as we might have 10 or 15 years ago.
+At that earlier time, SR algorithms were explicitly framed as the application of complex statistical models.
 More recently, we have seen a resurgence of deep learning and neural net algorithms.

-Since the 1940s, researchers have explored the idea of connecting inputs to outputs through complex networks of weighted sums with interspersed thresholds and other simple non-linearities.
-These networks can be viewed as a radically simplified model of the neural networks in animal brains, and in principle can be programmed to compute any computable finite function.
+Since the 1940s, researchers have explored the idea of connecting inputs to outputs through complex networks of weighted sums with interspersed thresholds and other simple nonlinearities.
+These networks can be viewed as radically simplified models of the neural networks in animal brains, and in principle can be programmed to compute any computable finite function.
 A suitably designed network can learn the weights needed to solve a given problem.
 As computers became exponentially more powerful, and increasing amounts of training material became available, improved algorithms were developed for configuring and training such neural systems.
-Producing greater accuracy than HMMs for STT, they have become an increasingly important part of machine learning and AI, as discussed in other articles in this volume.
+Producing greater accuracy than HMMs for STT, they have become an increasingly important part of ML and AI, as discussed in other articles in this issue.